Carl-Tallman-95/The-Movie-Quiz/README.md

 ![This is an image]()

-- The Completed Quiz Screen
+- The Completed Quiz
     -

 ![This is an image]()

-- The footer
+- The Footer

     Featured at the bottom of the screen, the footer includes two social media links to my LinkedIn and GitHub profile.
 When clicked, the links will open in a new tab for easy navigation for the user.
     - The footer encourages users of the site to stay connected with via social media.